Mauryan Empire Achievements and Contributions:

 Buddhism – Ashoka initially practiced Hinduism but subsequently embraced Buddhism, following the Kalinga War, he renounced expansionism and aggression, and the harsher injunctions of the Arthashastra on the use of force, intensive policing, and ruthless measures for tax collection and against rebels.

-Ashoka sent a mission led by his son Mahinda and daughter Sanghamitta to Sri Lanka, whose king Tissa was so charmed with Buddhist ideals that he adopted them himself and made Buddhism the state religion.
-Ashoka sent many Buddhist missions to West Asia, Greece and South East Asia, and commissioned the construction of monasteries, schools and publication of Buddhist literature across the empire.
+Ashoka sent a mission led by his son Mahinda and daughter Sanghamitta to Sri Lanka, whose king Tissa was so charmed with Buddhist ideas that he adopted them himself and made Buddhism the state religion.
+Ashoka sent many Buddhist missions to West Asia, Greece, and South East Asia, and commissioned the construction of monasteries, schools, and publication of Buddhist literature across the empire.

 He is believed to have built as many as 84,000 stupas across India i.e. Sanchi and Mahabodhi Temple, and he increased the popularity of Buddhism in Afghanistan, Thailand and North Asia including Siberia.
 Ashoka helped convene the Third Buddhist Council of India and South Asia’s Buddhist orders, near his capital, a council that undertook much work of reform and expansion of the Buddhist religion.

 Jainism – Emperor Chandragupta Maurya embraced Jainism after retiring.
 At an older age, Chandragupta renounced his throne and material possessions to join a wandering group of Jain monks.
 Chandragupta was a disciple of Acharya Bhadrabahu.
 It is said that in his last days, he observed the rigorous but self-purifying Jain ritual of santhara that is fast unto death, at Shravana Belagola in Karnataka.